Through the years, I have tried to make my AeB software (AcroTeX

 - GraphicxSP (09/01/07)

-GraphicxSP is an extension of the graphicx package.
+The GraphicxSP package is an extension of the graphicx package.
 GraphicxSP embeds the graphic in

 the PDF document once, and allows the document author to use and re-use